cdevents/spec/primer.md

 ![watcher-producer](images/watcher-producer.svg)

-This is approach is certainly valid to build a proof-of-concept or experiment with events in an existing environment.
+This approach is certainly valid to build a proof-of-concept or to experiment with events in an existing environment.

 If the output of the tool is structured and part of the tool API, this may also